 The Logitech Harmony universal remote control acts as the center of my home entertainment world.
 It controls not only the TV and associated consumer electronics, but lighting and other home automation stuff as well.
 Its best feature by far is the fact that it’s radio rather than infrared, so all of my gear can be behind a door and I don’t have to think about pointing it in any specific direction (or keeping it pointed as multi-step macros are executed.)
 Example: hitting “ Watch TV” on the remote turns on the TV, cable box, and receiver.
 It then sets the proper inputs, dims the lights in the living room slightly, and washes the wall behind the TV with blue light.
 I love this thing.

-I have a bunch (more than a dozen) Philips Hue bulbs (and a few LED strips.)
+I have a bunch (more than 50) Philips Hue bulbs (and a few LED strips.)
 All of the living room and most of my home office lights are Hue, and I use the LED strips for accent lighting in the living room.
 I haven’t tried the Hue Lux bulbs yet, but their lower price might prompt me to expand their use beyond the living room and home office.
 They are controlled by my phone or the Harmony remote.

 I use Belkin WeMo switches for outdoor lighting (comes on at dusk, turns off at dawn, porch light can be turned off from the universal remote, etc.) WeMo makes sense to me for places where Hue isn’t applicable.
 However, I'm looking for a replacement, as I've been disappointed with the lack of third party integration and occasional flakiness.